 How to Communicate Effectively for Patient Collections

-As the face of healthcare changes, especially with more people purchasing High Deductible Health Plans (HDHPs), the growing weight of the healthcare financial burden now rests on the patient, which has led to more bills going unpaid.
+As the face of healthcare changes, especially with more people purchasing High Deductible Health Plans (HDHPs), the growing weight of the healthcare financial burden has increased patient responsibility, which has led to more bills going unpaid.
 On average, physicians currently collect only $15.77 out of every $100 owed once patient accounts are sent to collections.

 The most current medical data shows that in 2016, 68 percent of patients with bills of $500 or less did not pay off their full balance, up from 49 percent just two years prior.
 Patients who have higher balances usually feel overwhelmed and do not often have reasonable options for repayment.
 Many times, practices overlook this anxiety because they are too busy trying to meet their financial goals to continue services for all patients.